-Effective for periods beginning after June 15, 2014, GASB Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27, provides guidance to improve reporting of financial support provided by other entities to state and local government pension plans.
-The adoption of this Statement has no effect for financial reporting as the Corporation does not have any employees.
+Effective for periods beginning after June 15, 2015, GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements No. 67 and 68, improves the usefulness of information about pensions included in the general purpose external financial reports of state and local governments for making decisions and assessing accountability.
+The adoption of this Statement has no impact on the Corporation as it has no employees.